Swam80/Swam80/README.md

 # Hello, I'm Swamesh 👋

 An Applied Physics graduate and a self taught aspiring Data Scientist and Data Analyst trying to upskill and learn about the data world to solve real world problems.
+Currently working on projects to upskill myself and learn new things about the data world!